MAY

 (?)
 Should I study english?

-4. (+) They should play football
+should play football

 (-) They shouldn’t play football